Marlon Motlop: Singles

+Solo work

-Motlop has also performed at the Bass In the Grass Festival and the AFL's Sir Doug Nicholls Round in front of over 30,000 fans.
-Motlop released three tracks in 2021, and featured on Urthboy's Jangle Bells, with their collaboration track "Balmy Christmas Eve" releasing on 15 December 2021.
+Motlop performed at the Bass In the Grass Festival and the AFL's Sir Doug Nicholls Round.
+He released three tracks in 2021, and featured on Urthboy's Jangle Bells, with their collaboration track "Balmy Christmas Eve" releasing on 15 December 2021.

-Motlop features on the 3% song "Blak Australia Policy" on their album, Kill the Dead.
+Motlop features on the 3% song "Blak Australia Policy" on their 2024 album, Kill the Dead.